bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter4 - Moves/4 - Moves.md

 #
 *245 COMBAT MOVES*
 > [!error] # SUFFER MOVES
 > When you bear the brunt of a failed action or make a concession, the suffer moves help resolve the cost.
-These moves are typically made when you must [[#PAY THE PRICE]] and face a hardship that directly impacts your well-being and readiness, or as prompted by a move or asset.
+These moves are typically made when you must [[#PAY THE PRICE]] and face a hardship that directly impacts your well-being and readiness, or as prompted by a move or asset. ^Suffer-Moves
 >
 > If you mark an impact as an outcome of a suffer move, reduce your max momentum and momentum reset.
 >